Ogadimma01/Devops_projects/Linux-projects/Linux.md

   * Options can be used with sudo to do a variety of things. e.g *sudo -l* allows the user to know which permissions they are allowed access to
-  * the image below shows that I can do evverything as sudonew.
+  * the image below shows that I can do everything as sudo.

 ![new photo](Images/sudo-l.png)